-- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, townhouse, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between February 1, 2022 and March 31, 2022 and held in various Fannie Mae MBS trusts established between February 1, 2022 and September 30, 2022; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not reported as being in forbearance as of the Cut-Off Date; - (f) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (g) has an original combined loan-to-value ratio that is less than or equal to 97%; - (h) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases); - (i) was not originated under certain non-standard programs; - (j) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (k) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%; and provided, however, that upon the refinancing of a Reference Obligation under Fannie Mae's High LTV Refinance Option, the resulting refinance mortgage loan (a "High LTV Refinance Reference Obligation") will be deemed a Reference Obligation and will be included in the Reference Pool in replacement of the original Reference Obligation.
-For a description of the High LTV Refinance Option, see "Loan Acquisition Practices and Servicing Standards - High LTV Refinance Option" in this Offering Memorandum.
+- (a) is a fully amortizing, fixed rate, first-lien mortgage loan secured by a one- to four-family dwelling unit, individual condominium unit, individual unit in planned unit development, individual co-operative unit or manufactured home, with an original term of 241 to 360 months; - (b) was acquired by Fannie Mae between March 1, 2022 and April 30, 2022 and held in various Fannie Mae MBS trusts established between March 1, 2022 and October 31, 2022; - (c) is held in Fannie Mae MBS trusts with respect to which a REMIC election has been made; - (d) has not been 30 or more days delinquent from the date of acquisition to the Cut-off Date; - (e) was not reported as being in forbearance as of the Cut-Off Date; - (f) was not originated under Fannie Mae's Refi Plus program (which includes but is not limited to the Home Affordable Refinance Program ("HARP")); - (g) has an original combined loan-to-value ratio that is less than or equal to 97%; - (h) is not subject to any form of risk sharing (other than limited seller or servicer indemnification or limited future loss protection settlements in certain cases); - (i) was not originated under certain non-standard programs; - (j) is a conventional loan (i.e. is not guaranteed by the Federal Housing Administration ("FHA") or the U.S. Department of Veterans Affairs ("VA")); - (k) has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 80%;